alban-read/M1-MICRO-FORTH/dumbint.md

 nnn      convert text to integer number and push it

-nn.nn    convert text to decimal number and push it
+nn.nn    convert text to decimal number and push it TODO

-a-Z      fetch address of global variable
+a-Z      fetch address of fixed global variable

 @        fetch value from stacked address
 !        store 2nd into tos